JulianEducation/CommandLineBasics/shell.md

 for more information on what the `python3` program can do.
 Don't be overwhelmed if a lot of what you see is incomprehensible.
-Try to understand the parts which use concepts we've covered in class.
+Try to understand the parts which use concepts you're already familiar with.

 ## Files & Directories